 If you don’t know who you are, why you exist, what you believe in, or what you’re trying to achieve, your business is destined to struggle in today’s highly competitive brand focused and community driven market.

-After completing weeks of research and audits into your company, your customers, and your competitors, your brand strategy will become the guide you use to design your brand identity and articulate your purpose.
+After completing weeks of research and audits into your company, your customers, and your competitors, it’s your brand strategy that will become the guide that you will use to design your identity, articulate your business, and develop your targeted marketing campaigns.

-A brand strategy helps you understand who you are, your values, your beliefs, and will act as a blueprint to help you communicate it.
-It will emphasize the vision of your company, and highlight your future goals.
+A well developed brand strategy will define who you are, your values, your beliefs, and will act as a blueprint to properly communicate it to your audience.
+It will emphasize the vision of your business, and highlight your mission.

-It will also differentiate your business from the competition and help you focus on your unique competitive advantage.
+It will also differentiate your business from the competition so you can focus on your unique competitive advantage.

-A well-written and implemented brand strategy will connect with the emotions and needs of the consumer and encompass all aspects of brand communications.
+A well-written and implemented brand strategy will connect with the emotional needs of the consumer and dictate all your brand communications.

 It will include your purpose, personality, positioning, vision, values, mission, message, voice, name, proposition, and visual identity.

-With all that said, over time many companies forget about the importance of their brand and fail to consistently audit and monitor the health of their brand.
+With all that said, over time many businesses forget about the importance of their brand and fail to consistently audit and monitor the health of their brand.

-Or even worse, they jump into product development and marketing too soon, without a solid brand strategy in place to properly guide their actions.
+Or even worse, they jump into product development and marketing too soon, without a solid brand strategy in place to properly guide their future actions and decisions.

-And then they wonder why they are unable to connect with their audience, and why they are struggling in the marketplace.
+And then they wonder why they are unable to connect with their audience, beat the competition, and build a community of loyal brand advocates.

 If your organization is not exceeding the goals that you are setting for it, or achieving the vision that you once had.
 I am here to help.

-Let’s begin by looking at 5 key warning signs that your business may be in trouble, and in desperate need of well crafted and designed brand strategy.
+Let’s begin by looking at 5 key warning signs that your business may be in trouble and in desperate need of a well developed and designed brand strategy.

 Warning Sign Number 1:

-You don’t understand your purpose, vision, mission, or values.
+You have not defined your purpose, vision, mission, or values.

 The success of your organization depends heavily on defining and consistently following the heart of your brand.